Teradata/developer-resources/docs/explore-and-analyze-data/create-first-project.md

   - Load Docker Image
 ---

-# Create and run your first project
+# Create your first project

 **TA: Do we require to chunk this section?
 This is a simple workflow and wouldn't it be easier for users to quickly run a use case without having to navigate through multiple pages?
 If we are introducing connecting to an external data source, make sense to split this into smaller chunks.
 Examples:https://docs.databricks.com/en/getting-started/etl-quick-start.html**